Noel-F/Android/README.md

-## Project 7
+## School Project 5
-Day 7 project.
-Simple app that demonstrates CRUD functionaltiy.
-Input a persons info and save it to a file.
-Then display the persons details in a new screen.
+Simple app that demonstrates Common C.R.U.D functionaltiy.
+Input a persons info and save it to list.
+Click on a list item to  display the persons details in a new screen.
 Also added a widget component, drag a widget on the home screen and be able to add people from there.

 ### Built With
 * [Widgets](https://developer.android.com/design/patterns/widgets.html)